-You always hope that you will never need to use your backups, but in a disaster, you certainly will be grateful they are there.
+You always hope that you will never need to use your backups, but in a disaster, you certainly will be grateful you have them.
 From hurricanes and fires to your everyday accidental file deletions, disasters can come in all shapes and sizes.
 Even viruses can cause a disaster on your network.
 Many businesses fall victim to ransomware attacks that can encrypt your critical business data and make it impossible to access.

 A good backup strategy can save your business from all of these types of disaster.
-There are a few things to consider when developing your backup strategy to make sure that when disaster strikes, you will be prepared, and hopefully won’t miss a beat.
+So, we’ve compiled a list of a few things to consider when building your backup strategy.

 Are They Secure?

-Many people are concerned about viruses and ransomware but feel confident that their backups will save them in a security breach.
-However, one problem with ransomware is that it searches the network for vulnerable files and folders.
-With the wrong security measures in place, this could extend to your backup files as well.
-With ransomware infecting your backup files as well as your standard data, you may not have a way to restore your data.
+Ransomware searches the network for vulnerable files and folders.
+Without the proper security measures in place, this could extend to your backup files as well.
+If ransomware infects your backup files as well as your standard data, you may not have a way to restore your data.

 Are They Replicated?